A Siem Reap Local's Guide: 11 Questions Answered by a Tuk-Tuk Driver of 12 Years

 What's the best way to handle the heat?

 Start early.
 5AM for sunrise.
 Do the heavy exploring from 6-11AM.
-Rest during midday heat (12-3PM).
-Go back for late afternoon light at 3:30-5:30PM.
+Rest through the midday heat, 12-3PM.
+Head back for the late afternoon light, 3:30-5:30PM.

 What about the dress code?